 Discover how to get admission to the bar of the Supreme Court of the United States (SCOTUS)!

-Are you pursuing or holding a JD or LLM degree?
+Are you studying for or holding a JD or LLM degree?

 Have you passed an NY bar exam or any other American bar exam?